|Douglas Anderson, Ph.D.|

 |Listen to Fourier Series.|

-Written Assignments will include a few short papers related to course readings and handouts, and a written site/country report for our seminar travel book.
+Written Assignments will include answering in writing 4 questions related to the Kline readings and handouts each week, and a written site/country report for our seminar travel book.
 This should be formatted as a two-column landscape Word document.

-In the following weekly schedule, the Sketches of mathematical discovery are from Math Through the Ages, and the Episodes from mathematics history are from An Episodic History of Mathematics.
+In the following weekly schedule, the Sketches of mathematical discovery are from Math Through the Ages.

 |DATE||CLASS SCHEDULE (Tentative)|